 An environment can become like an extra person in a documentary photograph – colouring people’s interactions with one another and adding resonance to emotion.
 Just like your own environment does in your life.
 Either inside or out.
 Documentary family photography is so brilliant at capturing meaningful interactions and relationships between people because it is capturing them in the context of real, meaningful, life.

 If I’m honest, I don’t really know if I can answer this for you.
 But I know that you value your life, your relationships, your family and your friends so, so much.
 And that you also value the act of looking back and looking forward equally.
 In your life, and not just in theory.
 And that it matters to think about where you and your family have really come from, and where they are really going.

 I learned this properly myself the moment my son and my Grandad first met, and folded 100 years up around each other in an instant.
 I write a blog entry from time to time inspired by the life of both of them.
 Feel free to read them.
 It’s the best sense I can give to my own feeling of the value of all of this.

 And I just have a hunch that, in your own way, in your own time, and in your own life-story, you have come to the same conclusion about looking forward and looking back at your own family.
 And that, when push comes to shove, looking ‘good’ really doesn’t matter so much.
 All you really want to see is a photograph that shows why your family laugh and cry the way they do – both now and in the past.
 And you want to laugh, and to cry, at this photograph.
 And you want your future family to have the chance of doing the same.

-So here we are: me, a family photographer in London, and you, an awesome person with an awesome family that you just love to bits.
-So why not see just how you can see it.
+So here we are: me, a family documentary storyteller, and you, an awesome person with an awesome family that you just love to bits.
+So why not find out just how you can see it.